-- 2. The Singing judge awards a score from 1-100 points per song.
-He weighs the performance of the particular song against his cumulative listening experience and assigns the score accordingly.
+2. The Singing judge awards a score from 1-100 points per song.
+The judge weighs the performance of the particular song against their cumulative listening experience and assigns the score accordingly.
 The score is relative to a theoretically perfect performance.
-The judge strives for objectivity in his scoring, yet his assessment of the overall artistry naturally includes a subjective point of view. - 3.
-Each performer is compared against the judge's base of listening experience, not against other performances in the same contest.
+The judge strives for objectivity in scoring, yet any assessment of the overall artistry naturally includes a subjective point of view.

+3. Each performer is compared against the judge's base of listening experience, not against other performances in the same contest.
 Judges will note what elements influenced their score.
 More importantly, they will note significant ways to improve the performance.